20191018-SA901747-2.jpg

 By fostering connections and relationships in the LGBTQ+ disabled community, we support people to reach their potential, reduce isolation, raise disability awareness, and encourage long-term collaboration between and improvement within communities and the cultural spaces that matter to them.

-We support individuals, spaces, projects, organisations, companies etc to become more inclusive and accessible, making people feel welcome, connected, and able to take part fully in professional, community and cultural life.
+We support individuals, spaces, projects, shows, organisations, companies etc to become more inclusive and accessible, making people feel welcome, connected, and able to take part fully in professional, community and cultural life.

 We also make radical artistic work with creative integrated audio description that features groundbreaking LGBTQ+ disabled talent.